-The City of Wood Dale is a northwest suburban community of approximately 13,000 residents.
+The City of Wood Dale is a northwest suburban community of nearly 14,000 residents.
 Incorporated in 1928, it became a city in 1970.
 History recognizes the Lester family as the most significant contributors to the City of Wood Dale’s founding.
 John Lester arrived from New York in 1834 and along with his father and five of his brothers made a claim on Irving Park Road at Salt Creek, an area then known as Dunklees Grove.

 Wood Dale has a daytime population of over 35,000.
 The City is surrounded by three golf courses and many acres of forest preserves.
 The City’s proximity to Chicago, O’Hare Airport and several major interstate highways, as well as numerous shopping areas and restaurants make Wood Dale an ideal place for families and businesses alike.
 Wood Dale is also serviced by Metra Rail with direct connection to both Chicago and Elgin.